 .3 Non-Athlete AT-LARGE House Members - Up to ten (10) non-athlete members of the House of Delegates may be appointed as At-Large House Members by the General Chair with the advice and consent of the Board of Directors.
 At-Large House Members shall hold office from the date of appointment through the conclusion of the annual meeting of the House of Delegates following such appointment or until their successors are appointed to the House of Delegates.

-.4 ATHLETE at-Large House Members - A sufficient number of athletes to ensure that Athlete Members constitute at least 20% of the voting membership of the House of Delegates shall be elected by the Athletes Committee or appointed by the General Chair with advice and consent of the Board of Directors or elected by the House of Delegates [select one of the options] and shall hold office from the date of appointment or election [select one] through the conclusion of the annual meeting of the House of Delegates following such appointment or election [select one] or until their successors are appointed or elected [select one] to the House of Delegates.
+.4 ATHLETE at-Large House Members - A sufficient number of athletes to ensure that Athlete Members constitute at least 20% of the voting membership of the House of Delegates shall be appointed by the General Chair with advice and consent of the Board of Directors and shall hold office from the date of appointment through the conclusion of the annual meeting of the House of Delegates following such appointment or until their successors are appointed to the House of Delegates.

-.5 OTHER MEMBERS - [List other members as defined in 4.1] shall serve as members of XXSI House of Delegates.
+.5 Athlete Representatives - Four (4) Athlete Representatives shall be elected, two (2) in even-numbered years, and two (2) in odd-numbered years, each for a two (2) year term or until his/her respective successor is elected.
+At the time of election, the Athlete Representative must (a) be an Athlete Member or a Seasonal Athlete Member in good standing; (b) be at least sixteen (16) years of age or at least a sophomore in high school; (c) be currently competing, or have competed during the three (3) immediately preceding years, in the program of swimming conducted by WSI or another LSC; and (d) have his or her place of permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).
+The election of the Athlete Representatives shall be conducted annually during WSI’s short course senior swimming championship, or other regularly scheduled meet designated by the Board of Directors.
+The balloting shall take place at a meeting called for that purpose by the Senior Athlete Representative or the Athletes Committee, or failing that, at a time and in a manner designated by the Board of Directors.
+The Athlete Representatives elected shall be determined by a majority of the Athlete Members and Seasonal Athlete Members in good standing present and voting who are thirteen (13) years of age or older.
+The term of office for an elected Athlete Representative shall begin with the date of his/her election and shall terminate after the two-year term or with the election of the successor.
+There shall be one (1) Senior Athlete Representative appointed by the Senior Vice Chair.

+.6 Coach Representatives - Two Coach Representatives shall be elected, one in even numbered years and one in odd numbered years for a two-year term, or until a successor is elected.
+The election of the Coach Representative shall be conducted during WSI’s short course senior swimming championship, at a meeting timely called by the Senior Coach Representative or the Board of Directors, and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors4.2

 4.2 ELIGIBILITY - Only Individual Members in good standing shall be eligible to be elected or appointed as at-large members of the House of Delegates.

 4.3 DOUBLE VOTE PROHIBITED - An Individual Member entitled to vote in House of Delegates meetings may only have one vote regardless of the number of positions held by such member.